 Exceptions to the renunciation requirement

-- In some countries you automatically acquire the nationality of that country if you are born there.
-And it is up to every country to decide when their nationals lose their nationality.
+- It is up to every country to decide when their nationals lose their nationality.
 Greek and Iranian nationals, for example, cannot give up their nationality: it is not legally possible.
 In Morocco giving up your nationality is not accepted in practice.

 - If you are married to a Dutch national, you may keep your own nationality.
 The same applies in the case of a registered partnership.